Twin Cities Learning Community

 Description: In this session, we seek to lay a theological foundation for the whole project.
 We will explore the Grand Biblical Narrative (Creation, Fall, Redemption, Consummation) and its relevance to our world and our work.
 We will see how our work is a central aspect of our call to love God and neighbor.
 In the words of Steve Garber, “Vocation is integral, not incidental, to the missio Dei.”

-Faculty Member: Dr. Michael Wittmer
+Faculty Member: Dr. Mike Wittmer

 Dr. Wittmer is also an author and speaker.
 He has written several books including Heaven Is a Place on Earth: Why Everything You Do Matters to God, Becoming Worldly Saints: Can You Serve Jesus and Still Enjoy Your Life?, and Don’t Stop Believing: Why Living Like Jesus Is Not Enough.

-He and his wife, Julie, have three children: Avery, Landon and Alayna.
+He and his wife, Julie, have three children: Avery, Landon, and Alayna.

 Session 2 – The Church for Vocational Discipleship